Driving In Greece – Driving Laws And Road Rules 2025

 You are likely to see vehicles parked literally everywhere – on the pavement, at a street corner, right underneath a “no parking” sign.
 You will often see cars with the hazard lights on, having stopped right in the middle of the street.

 Again, we suggest that you avoid doing what the locals do.
 Parking fines can be hefty, and they can be very confusing to deal with, as the parking ticket will be in Greek.
 Paying a fine may be a long process.
+So, make sure that you are parked legally.

 What to expect when you drive in Greece

-• Changing lanes on a main road or three lane highway without using the indicators
+• Changing lanes on a main road or three-lane highway without using the indicators

 • Going the opposite direction on a one-way street